 Don’t argue with your colleagues from other departments/services.

-We’re all on the same team and arguing in the chart is a big legal no-no. You might be needing help from those other services at some point.
+We’re all on the same team, and arguing in the chart is a big legal no-no. Don’t burn bridges.
+You might need help from those other services at some point.

 Be careful about giving out medical advice to family and friends.

 If the person is not your patient and something goes wrong, you can be held liable.
-Don't feel bad to say you're uncomfortable trying to diagnose them over the phone or even in person especially if there is no opportunity to examine them.
+Don’t feel bad saying you’re uncomfortable trying to diagnose them over the phone or even in person, especially if there is no opportunity to examine them.

 When dealing with difficult patients, always keep in mind that it’s not personal.

 The patient in front of you may be having the worst day of their life or have serious psychological problems.
-Never assume what you never know.
+Never assume things you don’t know about them or their life.
 Just do the best you can for them as a doctor.

-Don’t offer something to a patient that you don’t think makes sense.
+Don’t offer something to a patient that they don’t need.

-For example, if a patient is terminally ill and not going to benefit from any additional therapy, don’t offer the patient or the patient’s family a surgery that will not help.
+For example, if a patient is terminally ill and not going to benefit from any additional therapy, don’t offer a surgery that will not help.
 Be careful not to offer “pizza toppings.”

 Always try to abide by the principle of beneficence.

-Session 47 – Interview with Dr. Drummond about Physician Burnout
+- Related episode: Interview with Dr. Drummond about Physician Burnout.

 Listen to Other Episodes